Chad Pennington

 James Chadwick Pennington (born June 26, 1976) is an American former professional football quarterback who played in the National Football League (NFL) for 11 seasons.
-He played college football for the Marshall Thundering Herd, winning the Sammy Baugh Trophy as a senior, and was selected by the New York Jets in the first round of the 2000 NFL draft.
-Pennington spent his first eight seasons with the Jets and was a member of the Miami Dolphins in his last three.
+He played college football for the Marshall Thundering Herd, winning the Sammy Baugh Trophy and MAC Offensive Player of the Year in 1999 after leading the NCAA in passing touchdowns and completion percentage.
+Pennington was selected in the first round of the 2000 NFL draft by the New York Jets, where he spent his first eight seasons.
+In his final three seasons, he was a member of the Miami Dolphins.

-During his career, Pennington led the league twice in completion percentage and once in passer rating.
-He helped clinch a division title with the Jets in 2002 and the Dolphins in 2008, both of which are the most recent for either franchise.
-Pennington was also the first player to win NFL Comeback Player of the Year multiple times, receiving the award in 2006 and 2008.
+Pennington helped clinch a division title with the Jets in 2002 and the Dolphins in 2008, both of which are the most recent for either franchise.
+He also led the league in completion percentage during both seasons and in passer rating during the former.
+Pennington was the first player to win NFL Comeback Player of the Year multiple times, receiving the award in 2006 and 2008.
 At the time of his retirement, he held the NFL record for completion percentage.
-Since 2018, he has served as the head football coach of the Sayre School in Lexington, Kentucky.
+Since 2018, he has served as the head football coach of the Sayre School.